leomotors/salim-bot/README.md

 **pydub** : ```pip3 install pydub```

+**Note**: These commands are for linux, for Windows please use approiate installation method.

 ## 🤖 How to train น้อน

-Manual Training a.k.a hard code (Idk what to do 😅)
+The only Method available is Manual Training a.k.a hard code (Idk what to do 😅)

 ```./assets/json/```